storacha/w3filecoin-infra/docs/architecture.md

 Taking into account that [web3.storage](http://web3.storage) onboards any type of content (up to a maximum of 4GiB-padded shards to have better utilization of Fil sector space), multiple CAR files uploaded need to be aggregated into a bigger Piece that can be offered to Filecoin Storage Providers. w3filecoin pipeline keeps track of queued CARs (cargo) to be included in Storage Provider deals.

-When a CAR file is written into a given web3.storage's bucket, its piece is computed and sent into the w3filecoin processing pipeline.
+After CAR file is added to web3.storage's bucket, its piece is computed and sent into the w3filecoin processing pipeline.
 This pipeline is composed of multiple processing queues that accumulate pieces into aggregates and submit them into a Filecoin deal queue.

 ## High Level design